 Craig’s 20″ x 24″ Black Glass Ambrotype of master daguerreotypist Jerry Spagnoli

 Craig Tuffin (born in Redcliffe, Australia in 1969) is a highly regarded artist and educator, living on the Tweed Coast in Northern New South Wales.
-With 27 years teaching experience, he can be found running workshops in and out of darkrooms in schools, universities, art institutions and his own private studio.
+With 27 years teaching experience, he can be found running workshops in schools, universities, art institutions (both here and abroad), and in his own private studio on the Gold Coast.
 In that time, he has had the unique opportunity to develop the only Australian State School “Historic Photographic Process” curriculum.

-While studying to be a Science and Physical Education Teacher in 1990, Tuffin was introduced to photography.
-He subsequently worked as a freelance photographer for many years, until a head injury in 2006 inspired him to rethink his priorities and focus on his art.
+While studying to be a Science and Physical Education Teacher in 1989, Tuffin was introduced to commercial photography.
+He subsequently worked simultaneously as an educator and freelance photographer for many years.
+That is, until a serious head injury in 2006 inspired him to rethink his priorities and focus on his art.

-Tuffin has worked tirelessly in his experimentation of 19th Century photographic techniques, concentrating on the very earliest methods that produce unique positive images, such as wet plate collodion and daguerreotypes.
+Tuffin has worked tirelessly in his experimentation of 19th Century photographic techniques, concentrating on the very earliest methods that produce unique positive images.
 Rather than pursuing an overly romantic relationship with archaic methods, Tuffin is more concerned with the “medium meeting the message” by selectively using techniques that best translate each narrative.

 “In an era of accessible and prolific image capturing, it’s artists like Craig Tuffin whose work shines out from the pack.
 With a passion for daguerrotype and wet plate photographic methods; Tuffin’s evocative images at once capture the strength and frailty of the human spirit.”